P4ELTE/t4p4s/README.md

     INSTALL_STAGE2_DPDK=no INSTALL_STAGE3_PROTOBUF=no INSTALL_STAGE4_P4C=no . ./bootstrap-t4p4s.sh

+    - It is also useful if you are not interested in using `P4Runtime` features.

+    INSTALL_STAGE5_P4RT=no . ./bootstrap-t4p4s.sh

 - To see all possible options (including available stages), run the script the following way.

     ./bootstrap-t4p4s.sh showenvs